 Although Ally Financial offers a wide range of banking, investment, and other financial solutions for its customers, we will focus solely on Ally Invest — the firm’s investment management unit — in this article.

-By the end of 2019, Ally Invest had over 350,000 active accounts registered for its trading platform, offering a dual approach to investment management that includes a self-directed trading solution and managed portfolios designed by a robo-advisor, but overseen by investment specialists from the firm.
+By the end of 2022, Ally Invest had over 500,000 active accounts registered for its trading platform, offering a dual approach to investment management that includes a self-directed trading solution and managed portfolios designed by a robo-advisor but overseen by investment specialists from the firm.

-Quick Summary: Ally Invest offers a wide range of solutions for customers, including trading services, portfolio management, and retirement planning advice.
-They offer zero-commission stock, options and ETF trades, as well as, zero-fee robo-advisor services.
+Bottom Line: Ally Invest offers a wide range of solutions for customers, including trading services, portfolio management, and retirement planning advice.
+They offer zero-commission stock, options, and ETF trades, as well as, zero-fee robo-advisor services.

 What is Ally Invest?